GSkouroupathis/tabnabtor/README.md

 - Dynamically changes the page's favicon
   By calling change_fav_icon(url)

-What it will do in the future
+What it will (probably) do in the future
 ===
-- Decide which website the victim visits more often and construct its counterfeit.
 - Dynamically construct webpage source code and webpage objects.